Blosc/python-blosc/ANNOUNCE.rst

 =============================
-Announcing python-blosc 1.3.2
+Announcing python-blosc 1.3.3
 =============================

 What is new?
 ============

-Small maintenance release fixing the version of the include C-Blosc library (should be 1.8.1 not 1.8.2.dev).
+#XXX version-specific blurb XXX#

 For whetting your appetite, look at some benchmarks here: